trevorkiser/trevorkiser/README.md

-- 👋 Hi, I’m @trevorkiser
-- 👀 I’m interested in Java Application Development.
-- 🌱 I’m currently learning Java.
 - 📫 How to reach me: trevorkiser@yahoo.com

+- I make games and other applications in Java.